linode/docs/docs/guides/development/python/python-data-types/index.md

 ## Python Data Type Operations

 You can see throughout the previous sections that each data type has its own operations.
-Numbers have mathematical operations, strings can be concatenated, and lists have slice notation, as examples.
+For example, numbers have mathematical operations, strings can be concatenated, and lists have slice notation.

 But Python also includes some specific operations for working with data types generally.
-Specifically, these let you see and manipulate how Python deals with data types for different objects.
+These let you see and manipulate how Python deals with data types for different objects.

 ### Checking Data Type